c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

     bno.print_report_period()

-You can also access the values of report frequencies.
-This function returns the sensors native values in usec (microseconds), but you can easily convert them to msec (milliseconds).
+You can also access the values of each report period independently.
+This function returns the sensors report periods in the native values in usec (microseconds) which you can convert to msec (milliseconds).
 The actual sensor period will vary from the attempted period returned by this function.

     accelerometer_period_us = bno.report_period_us(BNO_REPORT_ACCELEROMETER)
     period_ms = accelerometer_period_us / 1000.0
     print(f"Accelerometer: {period_ms:.1f} ms, {1_000 / period_ms:.1f} Hz")

 Currently On Pico 2 W, the SPI interface can almost service 2ms reports.
 The fastest updates we've seen on SPI is 3.1 ms (322Hz), I2C is slower at 4.0ms (250Hz).
-When one request report frequencies at faster than the microcontroler can service, the period the reporting frequency will slow.
+When one requests report frequencies at faster than the microcontroler can service, the period the reporting frequency will slow.
 Try you own experiments and let me know what you find.

 Refer to the BNO080_085-Datasheet.pdf (page 50) for Maximum sensor report rates by report type.